alexmacarthur/typeit/README.md

 You can modify the options for the plugin by passging in JSON.

-There are a number of options you may use to customize typeIt.
+There are a number of options you may use to customize TypeIt.
+For more details on these options, view the <a href="http://macarthur.me/typeit/docs">full documentation</a>.

 | Option        | Description   | Default Value
 | ------------- | ------------- | ------------- |